fstwn/malt/src/malt/imgprocessing/imgs_chessboard/README.md

-## Place images for chessboard calibration here.
+## Place images for chessboard calibration as .jpg files here!